9650ro85hit/basic_cnn/README.md

 # Run google Colab file
 1. Create new notebook google colab
 2. Download Dataset from [Link](https://www.kaggle.com/datasets/abhikjha/imdb-wiki-faces-dataset/code) OR just Upload from kaggle.
-3. I am uploading form kaggle.<br>
+3. I am uploading form kaggle.
 4. 1.
-Create a kaggle account. <br>
+Create a kaggle account.
 5. 2.
-Go to your Profile section and Download kaggle.json file. <br>
+Go to your Profile section and Download kaggle.json file.
 6. 3.
-Now Run all cell one by one. <br>
+Now Run all cell one by one.